- Admin fee

 Personal Contract Hire (PCH)

-Personal Contract Hire is another word for leasing.
+PCH is another word for car leasing for personal use.
 It gives you access to a brand-new car for fixed monthly payments.

 Because PCH is a credit agreement, approval for any deal will be subject to a credit check from the finance provider funding the vehicle.